 Students will learn how to build a web application on the Azure App Service platform.
 They will learn how the platform functions and how to create, configure, scale, secure, and deploy to the App Service platform.

-- Creating an Azure App Service Web App
+- Scale apps in Azure App Service Module

 This module covers creating Functions apps, and how to integrate triggers and inputs/outputs in to the app.

 - Developing Azure Functions

 Learning Path 3: Develop solutions that use blob storage

 Students will learn how Azure Blob storage works, how to manage data through the hot/cold/archive blob storage lifecycle, and how to use the Azure Blob storage client library to manage data and metadata.

 Learning Path 4: Develop solutions that use Cosmos DB